 The Minister’s approval is also required to transfer any employees to your privately funded office.

 As the equipment and facilities are resources provided under the Parliamentary Business Resources Act 2017, any transferred equipment and facilities must be used for the dominant purpose of conducting your parliamentary business and not for any commercial purposes.
 For guidance as to use, see Selection and Use of Offices.

-Your Ministerial Parliamentary Services State Office arranges the transfer of the telephone line, and can assist in the transfer of furniture and equipment.
+Your Ministerial Parliamentary Services (MaPS) State Office arranges the transfer of the telephone line, and furniture and equipment.
 All other arrangements for a privately funded office are your responsibility, including:

 - financial, legal and any other advice and costs

 - all associated costs including rent, outgoings, fees